Eeramana Rojave (TV series): Casting

+Season 1

 The series revolves around two families.
 Pavithra who was formerly in Saravanan Meenatchi (season 3) will be portraying female lead as a village girl while, Dhiraviam Rajakumaran plays the male lead and Kumaran Thangarajan plays the love interest of the female lead, Nivisha will be portraying love interest of the male lead but replaced by Anu Sulash.

 Later Thangarasu was replaced by V. Muthukumarasamy.
 Kalyana Veedu and Bommalattam serials fame.
 Official teaser has been released by Star Vijay in YouTube on 1 July 2018.
 The supporting cast also includes Shyam, Nisha, Sai Gayatri Bhuvanesh and Venkat.

+Season 2

+Actor Dhiraviam Rajakumaran, who acted in the first season, has also played the role of Jeeva in this second season.
+Newcomer Swathi Konde portrayed female lead roles as Priya, Sidharth Kumaaran was cast as Parthiban and Gabriella Charlton was cast as Kavya.

+In September 2022, actor Dinesh Gopalsamy entered the show as GK.
+In April 2023, Deepak kumar opted out from the show and was to replaced by Naveen as Arjun.
+Actor Tharun Appasamy was cast in July 2023 as Dinesh.